Federal OSHA Compliant

 OSHA Site Inspection Checklist

-Customized for VA · General Contractor
+Customized for Virginia · General Contractor · 6–8 pages

 Frequently Asked Questions

-VA is a federal OSHA state, meaning all construction safety standards are enforced directly by federal OSHA Region Contact OSHA Area Office for your region.
+Virginia is a federal OSHA state, meaning all construction safety standards are enforced directly by federal OSHA Region Contact OSHA Area Office for your region.
 The applicable regulation is 29 CFR Part 1926 (OSHA Construction Standards).

-While VA follows federal OSHA's general duty clause (Section 5(a)(1)), having a written safety program is considered best practice and is required by most general contractors during prequalification.
+While Virginia follows federal OSHA's general duty clause (Section 5(a)(1)), having a written safety program is considered best practice and is required by most general contractors during prequalification.
 OSHA can cite employers without a written program.

 What documents do general contractor contractors typically need for prequalification?